manjaro/pacman-mirrors/docs/index.md

 Others can be used together but they have precedence.
-If the fasttrack arg is used with interactive, country or geoip the fasttrack arg will have precendence and the other is ignored.
+If the fasttrack arg is used with interactive, country or geoip the fasttrack arg will have precendence and the others are ignored.
-Also, if the branch arg is used with set-branch the set-branch arg has precedence.
-Some arguments requires other argument to have effect for example,
+Some arguments requires other argument to have effect for example, this command will ignore --default argument

     pacman-mirrors -b unstable --default

-the --default argument has no effect, it should have been in conjunction with --interactive.
+as it should have been in conjunction with --interactive, like

+    pacman-mirrors -id

 The same goes for the API specific arguments.
 For those to have effect the --api argument must be present also.

-    pacman-mirrors --api -Sunstable
+    pacman-mirrors -aSunstable

 The arguments can appear in any order except for arguments which takes additional options in which case the options must follow immediately after the argument, for example

-    pacman-mirrors -ayidS unstable
+    pacman-mirrors -ayidSunstable

 ## METHODS
 -g, \--generate